Warrior I Pose -Virabhadrasana I

 - To prevent the front knee from collapsing in, wrap the muscles around the outer hip to externally rotate the leg.

 - To prevent the ribs from flaring out, engage the core and draw the tailbone down towards the mat, which also keeps the lower back long.

 - Improves balance and posture.

-- Stretches and strengthens the ankles, calves and thigh muscles.
+- Stretches and strengthens the feet, ankles, calves and thigh muscles.

-- Improves mobility in shoulders and opens the chest and lungs.
+- Improves mobility in shoulders and hip joints and opens the chest and lungs.

 Watch out for

-- Be mindful of your neck - if there are any injuries or existing weaknesses in your neck, keep your chin to your chest keeping your neck in the line with your spine.
+- If there are any injuries or existing weaknesses in your neck, keep your chin tucked in and your neck in the line with your spine.

 - During Sun Salutations, experiment with different arm positions for Warrior 1 such as hands in prayer position (Anjali Mudra) or clasping your hands behind your back.

 - Come into a Humble warrior pose by bringing your upper body down on the inside of your bent leg, hands clasped behind you, arms straight and lifted.